Delaware high court says GM loan documents valid despite error

-The court was responding to a question from a New York federal appeals court relating to a dispute between creditors of General Motors (GM.N) before its 2009 bankruptcy and its former lender, JPMorgan Chase & Co (JPM.N).
+The court was responding to a question from a New York federal appeals court relating to a dispute between creditors of General Motors before its 2009 bankruptcy and its former lender, JPMorgan Chase & Co.

 The issue relates to GM's insolvency, in which its healthy assets were sold to the new General Motors Co, while the rest were liquidated for the benefit of unsecured creditors.